Interactive configuration prompts

 Caution: If you opted to access OpenStack APIs externally in the bootstrap step and you opted to access OpenStack VMs externally in the current configure step, ensure that these ranges do not overlap.

-IP address of default gateway for external network Question will appear for remote access only.
+External network’s gateway Question will appear for remote access only.

 IP address of existing default gateway for external network.